yhuang85/mandy/docs/_sources/physics/the-quantum-theory-of-fields.rst.txt

 Scattering Theory
 -----------------

 Physics would have been rather boring if nothing interacts, like the free particles that we have been studying so far.
 On the flip side, physics would have been impossible if we try to know exactly what happens in the interactions.
-The middle ground, where we assume that the particles are non-interacting long before and after the interaction, and something mysterious happened in between, is called scattering theory.
+The middle ground, where we assume that the particles are non-interacting long before and after the interaction, and something mysterious happened in between, is called scattering theory --  a place where theories meet experiments.

 Non-interacting many-particles state
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^